RiyaDev22/AcmeBankApp/README.md

 Quations:
 - Do we need to create customer accounts?
-- Do we a need a personal account to open an isa or buisness?
+- Do we a need a personal account to open an ISA or Busisness?

 Assumptions:
+- Assume that the user knows their card information